 We are required under the local laws and regulations to make contributions to our employee benefit plans based on specified percentages of the salaries, bonuses, housing allowances and certain other allowances of our employees, up to a maximum amount specified by the respective local government authorities.
-The total amount of the contributions that we made to employee benefit plans in 2017, 2018 and 2019 was RMB13.1 million, RMB13.3 million, RMB13.3 million and RMB22.9 million (US\$3.3 million), respectively.
-Of the total amount of contributions that we made to employee benefit plans in 2017, 2018 and 2019, RMB0.4 million, RMB0.3 million and RMB0.3 million (US\$0.04 million) were attributable to Concord International Hospital in Singapore that we acquired in 2015, respectively.
+The total amount of the contributions that we made to employee benefit plans in 2018, 2019 and 2020 was RMB13.3 million, RMB22.9 million and RMB28.2 million (US\$4.3 million), respectively.
+Of the total amount of contributions that we made to employee benefit plans in 2018, 2019 and 2020, RMB0.3 million, RMB0.3 million and RMB0.1 million (US\$0.02 million) were attributable to Concord International Hospital in Singapore that we acquired in 2015, respectively.
+In November 2020, we entered into a definitive agreement to sell 90% equity interest in Concord Healthcare Singapore Pte Ltd, which operated and owned our hospital in Singapore, and ceased control over the management of such hospital.